-Embedded insurance serves as an advancement of this traditional practice, except the technology can now allow any insurer to access virtually any addressable market brands have about their end users, embedded insurance allows carriers to design more attractive product offerings at better prices, potentially requiring less complex risk underwriting.
+By leveraging the knowledge and data that brands have about their end users, embedded insurance allows carriers to design more attractive product offerings at better prices, potentially requiring less complex risk underwriting.
 Creating better, more personalised end user experiences makes carriers better able to develop more valuable relationships with their brand customers and partners, helping them, in turn, strengthen their relationships with their end users.